FedeDP/libmodule/docs/concepts/mod.md

 > **_EASY API_**: each module's `m_mod_pre_start()` function is called.
 At this stage, no module is registered yet.

 Finally, libmodule will register every module.
-Once a module is registered, it will be initially set to an M_MOD_IDLE state.
+Once a module is registered, it will be initially set to `M_MOD_IDLE` state.
 Idle means that the module is not started yet, thus it cannot receive any event.

-As soon as its context starts looping, `m_mod_on_eval()` function will be called on every M_MOD_IDLE module, trying to start it right away.
+As soon as its context starts looping, `m_mod_on_eval()` function will be called on every idle module, trying to start it right away.
 That function will be called at each state machine change, for each idle module, until it returns true.

 As soon as `m_mod_on_eval()` returns true, a module is started.
 It means its `m_mod_on_start()` function is finally called and its state is set to M_MOD_RUNNING.